vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupService.md

 When the value is changed, the services may also need restarted.

-### How can I view what SSL registrations have been made by the installation of chocolatey-management-service
+### How can we view what SSL registrations have been made by the installation of chocolatey-management-service
 By default, the installation of the `chocolatey-management-service` package will register a single netsh binding between a self-signed certificate (created at the point of installation) and port 24020.
 This can be verified using the following command:

 ~~~powershell
 netsh http show sslcert
 ~~~

-### How can I remove a netsh binding that has been created
+### How can we remove a netsh binding that has been created
 If you need to remove a netsh binding, you can do that using the following command:

 ~~~powershell